-Antimicrobial use and antimicrobial resistance are complex issues, and there's a lot of confusion and misinformation in the media and on the Internet.
-These FAQs clear up some of the confusion and provide you with science-based information to help you make educated decisions about antibiotics and other antimicrobial drugs.
+Antimicrobial use and antimicrobial resistance are complex issues.
+These frequently asked questions and their answers offer science-based information to help you make educated decisions about antibiotics and other antimicrobial drugs.

 Q: What are microorganisms?